Conforming nanoparticle sheets to surfaces with Gaussian curvature: Stretching

 \Fig{fig_stretching_energy} shows the stretching energy of an elastic spring network as a function of polar angle on the sphere.
-We find the stretching energy density grows as $\sim \theta^4$ for modest polar angle.
-Additionally, each component of the stress also exhibits clean scaling when only a single sphere is present as the substrate, as shown in~\Fig{fig_stress}.
-The presence of neighboring spheres in the substrate causes deviation from the power-law scaling in both energy density and stress for sufficiently large polar angles ($\theta \sim 20$ degrees).
+We find the stretching energy density grows as $\mathcal{E}_s \sim Y \theta^4$ for modest polar angle.
+Additionally, each component of the stress exhibits $\sigma \sim Y \theta^2$ scaling, particularly when only a single sphere is present as the substrate, as shown in~\Fig{fig_stress}.
+The presence of neighboring spheres in the substrate causes deviation from the power-law scaling in both energy density and stress for sufficiently large polar angles ($\theta \gtrsim 25^\circ$).
+The quadratic scaling of the strain, $\varepsilon$, can likewise be seen in~\Fig{fig_strain_plots} of the main text.